dalguete/docker/bindfs/README.md

 =======================================

 **IMPORTANT:** This solution requires the container to be run with **-privileged=true** flag set, in order to let the container access fuse device and other stuff that is done in back (https://github.com/dotcloud/docker/issues/929).
 As you (I guess), I'm not fan of wide-open-doors-like solutions, as this seems to be, but I couldn't find another way.
-I tried running containers with the lxc conf `--lxc-conf="lxc.cgroup.devices.allow = c 10:229 rwm"` set, but didn't work.
+I tried running containers with the lxc driver and setting `--lxc-conf="lxc.cgroup.devices.allow = c 10:229 rwm"` set, but didn't work.
 It seems there's something else left to activate, so if you know how to enable fuse access with no *-privileged* flag set, and you share that with me, the beers are on me!!!

 So, what to do
 --------------

 The first thing to do is to understand and enable **my-bindfs-mounts**, here https://github.com/dalguete/my-bindfs-mounts.
 That is the base of everything, so please ensure you get that.

-The **my-bindfs-mounts** service must be executed prior to any service that we want to affect.
-For that, you can use a process control service, like supervisor, to trigger it.
-Some config files for that are provided here.
+The **my-bindfs-mounts** service is executed at a very early stage (see supervisor file), to ensure bindings are in place before going any further.

-Then, in order to config the bindings creation, the file at **/etc/default/my-bindfs-mounts** (in the container) must be overriden with the custom things we want to define.
-You can use the file provided here as a guide.
+Then, in order to config the bindings creation, the file at **/etc/default/my-bindfs-mounts** (in container) must be overriden with the custom things we want to define.
+You can use the file provided here as guide.
 Every entry in that file, is what **bindfs** command expects.
+If nothing to mount has been specified, no error is thrown.

 **IMPORTANT:** Take a close look to comments in file https://github.com/dalguete/docker/blob/master/bindfs/etc/default/my-bindfs-mounts so you understand how to use it correctly.
 This is critical for you to have a clean files/folders access experience.